 Shop Around for Groups

 Be selective about the groups you join.
 The quality of available groups ranges from poor to great.
-Some groups are more about self promotion and not enough about quality interaction and content.
-Look for good interaction in groups with intelligent and relevant discussion with moderation.
-A good group always has a strong moderator to police the self promotion and non-relevant content.
+Some groups are more about self-promotion and not enough about quality interaction and content.
+Look for good interaction in groups with intelligent and relevant discussions with moderation.
+A good group always has a strong moderator to police the self-promotion and non-relevant content.

-LinkedIn is a powerful social networking tool for business development and job searching.
+LinkedIn® is a powerful social networking tool for business development and job searching.
 Follow these content marketing tips and you’ll get more value from LinkedIn®.
 Learn How to Design a Content Strategy That Generates Sales Leads From Day One to fill your sales pipeline.